jason-c-dev/opencode-flow/docs/PROJECT_SUMMARY.md

 ## Conclusion

-We have a **complete, production-ready specification** for OpenCode Swarm.
+We have a **complete, production-ready specification** for OpenCode Flow.
 The planning phase is done - now it's time to build! 🚀

 **All design decisions are documented.
 All APIs are specified.
 All use cases are covered.**

 The path from here to a working MVP is clear:
-1. Implement `SwarmClient`
+1. Implement `FlowClient`
 2. Implement `AgentManager`
-3. Implement `SwarmOrchestrator`
+3. Implement `FlowOrchestrator`
 4. Add CLI
 5. Test
 6. Ship